jenniferlieu/project-lomo-in-person-gaming-app/documentation/contributing/laravel-tutorial/mongodb-datatype-conversion.md

 ---
 sidebar_position: 7
 ---
-# Extra: MongoDB datatype conversion to PHP
+# Resource: MongoDB datatype conversion to PHP
 Please refer to the database diagram for database tables and fields.

 - **String**: Converted to PHP string.